jwulf/zeebe-pr-workflow/README.md

 * Click on the workflow execution in the "Instances panel".

 Here you can examine the payload of the workflow, showing you the data received from the PR request.

+## Send an email on PR opening

+We will send an email to the PR